Richard Webb (New Zealand Army officer)

 Lieutenant General Sir Richard James Holden Webb, (21 December 1919 – 24 January 1990) was a senior commander in the New Zealand Army.
-He served as Chief of the General Staff, the professional head of the New Zealand Army, from 1970 to 1971, and in New Zealand's most senior military post as Chief of Defence Staff from 1971 until his retirement in 1976.
+He served as Chief of the General Staff, the professional head of the New Zealand Army, from 1970 to 1971, and held New Zealand's most senior military post, Chief of Defence Staff, from 1971 until his retirement in 1976.

 Early life and family

 Born in Nelson, New Zealand, on 21 December 1919, Webb was the second child of George Robert Holden Webb and Jessie Muriel Webb (née Hair).
 He was educated at Nelson College from 1930 to 1937, where he was a prefect and a member of the 1st XV rugby team in his final year.

 In 1950, Webb married Barbara Anne Griffin, and the couple went on to have two children.
 Webb had two sisters, including Cynthia who married broadcaster Selwyn Toogood.

 Military career

 Webb entered the Royal Military College, Duntroon in Canberra, Australia, in 1939 as an officer cadet sponsored by the New Zealand government.
 On graduation, he was commissioned into the Regiment of New Zealand Artillery and served with the 6th Field Regiment, 2nd New Zealand Expeditionary Force during the Second World War.

 Webb later served with the British Commonwealth Occupation Force in Japan and K Force in the Korean War, where he was Mentioned in Despatches and awarded the United States Legion of Merit.
 As a major, he was appointed a Member of the Order of the British Empire in the 1957 New Year Honours.

 Webb succeeded Major General Robert Dawson as Chief of the General Staff (CGS), the professional head of the New Zealand Army, on 1 April 1970 and was appointed a Commander of the Order of the British Empire in the Queen's Birthday Honours two months later.
 The post lasted only eighteen months as Webb was selected as the next Chief of Defence Staff (CDS) in 1971.
 He handed over as CGS to Major General Leslie Pearce on 28 September and, promoted lieutenant general, succeeded Lieutenant General Sir Leonard Thornton as CDS.
 Webb was appointed a Companion of the Order of the Bath in the 1972 Queen's Birthday Honours, a Knight Commander of the Order of the British Empire in the 1974 New Year Honours, and retired from the New Zealand Army in 1976.